arpxspace/fable-compiler.github.io/docs/docs/getting-started/javascript.md

 "type": "module",
 ```

-It should looks something like that now:
+It should look something like this now:

 ```json
 {